The Liberator: Is the Netflix Show Based on World War II?

 Image Credit: Alex Kershaw/Twitter

 In 1940s America, society was as segregated as ever.
-However, with the advent of World War II, the American establishment learned that they needed soldiers from all races if they wanted to win the war.
-The recruitment subsequently began from various minority communities.
+However, with the advent of World War II, the American establishment learned that they needed soldiers from all races to win the war.
+Subsequent recruitment began from various minority communities.
 The miniseries offers some information about Sparks’ past before his introduction to his future subordinates.
-It transports back in time, during the Great Depression, where Sparks is seen struggling like everyone else.
+It transports back in time to the Great Depression, when Sparks is seen struggling like everyone else.

 He ends up in San Francisco, where an army recruiter gives him a sandwich and promises him a regular supply of it if he enlisted.
 In the very first meeting between Sparks and Samuel Coldfoot (Martin Sensmeier), Able Gomez (Jose Miguel Vasquez), Joe Hallowell (Bryan Hibbard), and others, it becomes pretty clear to his men that he is unlike any other C.O. they have ever known.
 Sparks harbors no prejudice whatsoever against men who don’t look like him and leads his soldiers by example.